|

 I feel it essential to make this digression to show that the testimony

-presented here does not identify Talaat as personally and morally responsible for the killings.
-The various documents that they wished to call to
+presented here does not identify Talaat as personally and morally responsible for the

 our attention do not convince me otherwise.
 As District Attorney, I